Sustainability in Europe

 Renewable Energy Projects in Europe

 Wind and solar projects in Europe are part of Amazon’s commitment to reach 100 % renewable energy across our global infrastructure.

 - IrelandAmazon has announced two renewable energy projects in Ireland – wind farms in the cities of Cork and Donegal.
 Once complete, the wind farm in Cork will provide 23.2 megawatts (MW) of renewable capacity, with expected generation of 68,000 megawatt hours (MWh) of clean energy annually.
 The 91.2 MW wind farm in Donegal is expected to deliver clean energy by the end of 2021 and will be built without any subsidies.

 “By 2030, 70 % of Ireland’s electricity will come from renewable sources,” said Minister for Communications, Climate Action and Environment, Richard Bruton, TD.
 “Today that figure is at 30 %.
 We must step up our ambition across the board.
 Projects led by the corporate sector will be a crucial part of our overall plan to deliver on this target.
 This announcement by Amazon is a landmark deal in Ireland, the first such corporate agreement in our country to provide unsubsidised renewable energy.”

-- ItalyOn-site solar panels are installed on the rooftops of four fulfilment centers across Italy.
+- ItalyOn-site solar panels are installed on the rooftops of five fulfilment centers across Italy.
 Depending on the specific project, time of year, and other factors, a rooftop solar system can generate as much as 80 % of a single fulfillment facility’s annual energy needs.